 It is desirable that students have a minimum H5 grade in Mathematics to study Mathematics on LM002.
 Students are also required to achieve a satisfactory performance in Mathematics in year 1 to progress with Mathematics from years 2-4.

-Mathematics graduates find work in a wide range of careers including:

-- Banking and commerce
+wide range of careers including: · Banking and commerce

-- International and EU organisations

-- · Financial services
+- Financial services

-- · Management services
+- Management services Statistics

-- Statistics

-- · Civil service
+- Civil service

 - Informational Technology

-- MA/PhD Research

-- Professional Master of Education (Mathematics)
+- MA/PhD Research Professional Master of Education - (Mathematics)

-- MSc in Mathematical Modelling